fleetdm/fleet/docs/Contributing/README.md

 Look here for a guide on adding fake data to your development instance.

 ### [API for contributors](./API-for-contributors.md)
-Here is helpful documentation for Fleet API routes when developing or contributing to Fleet.
+Get to grips with Fleet API routes.
+This documentation is helpful for developing or contributing to Fleet.

 ### [FAQ](./FAQ.md)
 This includes commonly asked questions and answers about contributing to Fleet as part of the Fleet community.